Baking Pizza on a Caldera Cone and Stove / Outback Oven

-Here my partner on the Wind River hike, Kevin, has spread out the dough in the fry pan, which is the lid of the Evernew 1.9 L pot set, and is adding tomato sauce (Bobolli).
+Here is the mixed up dough ready to spread out in the pan, which is the lid of the Evernew 1.9 L pot set.
+The next step adding tomato sauce (Bobolli) from the pouch.

-Next, the fry pan is placed on the Cone, and the pot is placed inverted on the fry pan.
-The thermometer is plated on the pot bottom, and the Outback Oven insulated cover is placed over all, with the pot handles folded in.
+Next, the fry pan is placed on the Cone, above the Scorchbuster of the Outback Oven, and the pot is placed inverted on the fry pan.
+The thermometer is placed on the pot bottom, and the Outback Oven insulated cover is placed over all, with the pot handles folded in.